MP-Gadget/MP-Gadget/README.rst

     make -j 8

 It takes some time to build pfft, one of the bundled dependencies.
-Other libraries are bigfile and mp-sort, which are written by me and quick to build.
+Other libraries are bigfile and mp-sort, which are written by Yu Feng and are quick to build.

 In the end, we will have 2 binaries: